-- (a) Unless otherwise provided by contract, insurers must pay the lesser of the maximum allowable payment amount or the interpreter's usual fee. - (b) Insurers must use the following table to calculate the maximum allowable payment for interpreters:
+(a) Unless otherwise provided by contract, insurers must pay the lesser of the maximum allowable payment amount or the interpreter's usual fee.

+(b) Insurers must use the following table to calculate the maximum allowable payment for interpreters:

 For: The maximum payment is:

 Interpreter services of an hour or less \$60.00

 American sign language (ASL) \$70.00

 interpreter services of an hour or less

-Interpreter services of more than one \$15.00 per 15 minute increment; a 15

-hour minute increment is considered a time
+Interpreter services of more than one \$15.00 per 15-minute increment; a 15hour minute increment is considered a time

 period of at least eight minutes and no

 more than 22 minutes.

-American sign language (ASL) \$17.50 per 15 minute increment; a 15

-interpreter services of more than one minute increment is considered a time
+American sign language (ASL) \$17.50 per 15-minute increment; a 15interpreter services of more than one minute increment is considered a time

 hour period of at least eight minutes and no

 more than 22 minutes.

 Mileage of less than 15 miles round trip No payment allowed

-Mileage of 15 or more miles round trip \$0.50 per mile
+Mileage of 15 or more miles round trip The private vehicle mileage rate published

+in Bulletin 112

-An examination required by the director \$60.00 no show fee plus payment for
+An examination required by the director \$60.00 no-show fee plus payment for

-or insurer which the patient fails to attend mileage if 15 or more miles round trip
+or insurer that the patient fails to attend mileage if 15 or more miles round trip

 or when the provider cancels or

 reschedules

 An interpreter who is the only person in The amount billed for interpreter services

 Oregon able to interpret a specific and mileage

 language